 As I got older, I learned how to control my stomach issues with different foods.
 I discovered that Tostitos, taquitos, and turkey burgers did not upset my stomach.
 Those are the only three foods I ate every day for two years.
 I later found out why they didn’t upset my stomach.
 They didn’t have any Gluten.

 Look at the picture of me at 217 pounds.
 I had two wonderful kids.
 Unfortunately, I was still smoking and drinking.
 During this period I discovered more foods that didn’t upset my stomach.
 I must point out that drinking was an outlet for the pain that I felt in my stomach.
 I later paid a heavy price for this type of behavior.
 I later found out that Gluten was the culprit.

 When I took that picture, I decided it was time for me to take full control of my life.
 I wanted my kids to be proud of me.
 I started walking on my treadmill, jogging around the neighborhood and counting my calories.
 It is also worth mentioning that I was still drinking and smoking.
 Fate and life had other plans for me!

 I must admit that I was nervous.
 Well, the blood test came back inconclusive.
-They did an endoscopy and the results were negative.
+The Dr. did an endoscopy, and the results were negative.
 Two years would pass before I tried Gluten Free.